logo

 About Insomnia Therapy in NYC

 Our goal is to help you get the restful sleep you need so that you can live a healthier, more productive life.
 With CBT at Looking Glass NYC, you’ll learn how to manage your insomnia symptoms and gain control over your sleeping patterns.
-You’ll also have access to ongoing support from our team of experts who are dedicated to helping you achieve better quality sleep for improved overall health and wellbeing.
+You’ll also have access to ongoing support from our team of experts who are dedicated to helping you achieve better quality sleep for improved overall health and well-being.

 If you or someone you know is suffering from insomnia, don’t hesitate to reach out for help.
 Contact us today at Looking Glass NYC for more information about our CBT program for treating insomnia and improving your quality of life.

-FAQs
+Insomnia Therapy FAQs

-What should I expect from my first therapy session?
+What should I expect from my first insomnia therapy session?

 During your first session, your therapist will ask you questions to get to know you and understand your reasons for coming to therapy.
-Your therapist will want to learn about your history, what’s going on with you now, and learn about what you want to get out of therapy.
+Your insomnia therapist will want to learn about your history, what’s going on with you now, and learn about what you want to get out of therapy.
 You’ll also have the opportunity to ask them questions about how therapy works so you know what to expect.

-Virtual therapy: How does it work?
+Virtual insomnia therapy: How does it work?

 With the rise in virtual therapy, it makes sense to want to know more about how it works.
-Research shows that virtual therapy has the same benefits as therapy that takes place face-to-face.
+Research shows that virtual therapy, even for insomnia, has the same benefits as therapy that takes place face-to-face.
 Virtual therapy is an effective way to fit therapy into your busy schedule, as it allows you to talk to your therapist in the comfort of your own home.
 With virtual therapy, you avoid the hurdles that can happen with face-to-face appointments, such as scheduling conflicts, traffic, and travel time.
-In order to make the most of your virtual session, meet with your therapist in a private space in your home and have a good internet connection.
+In order to make the most of your virtual session, meet with your insomnia therapist in a private space in your home and have a good internet connection.

-How do I know if therapy is working?
+How do I know if insomnia therapy is working?

-Do you accept my health insurance?
+Do you accept my health insurance for insomnia therapy?

-Looking Glass Psychology is Out-of-Network with health insurances.
-If you have an Out-of-Network or PPO insurance plan, your insurance will refund a large portion of each session, as long as you have met your Out-of-Network deductible.
+Looking Glass Psychology is Out-of-Network with health insurance.
+If you have an Out-of-Network or PPO insurance plan, your insurance will refund a large portion of each session as long as you have met your Out-of-Network deductible.
 After each appointment, we’ll supply you with a receipt called a superbill or reimbursement form.
 To submit for a partial refund, simply log into your health insurance portal to enter the information listed on your superbill.
 If you have an Out-of-Network plan and have met your Out-of-Network deductible, your health plan will mail the partial refund in the form of a check to your home a few weeks after each appointment.
 Questions?
 Email info@LookingGlassNYC.com or chat with us live during business hours by clicking the “Message Us” button on this page.

 Your appointment request is our top priority, so we’ll get you on the schedule as soon as possible – no waitlists, and no hassle.
 Many of our clinicians offer both in-person and video appointments in the early morning, afternoon, late evening, or even weekends.
 To request an appointment, click the following link: https://lookingglassnyc.clientsecure.me or chat with us live during business hours by texting (646) 350-2202.
 Prefer a phone call?
 Contact us today by calling (646) 760-3399.